neojingyi/valyuXcrewAI/README.md

 - ❌ No fallback if Valyu API fails (e.g. network errors, bad auth)
 - ❌ Only one agent; no task delegation or multi-agent strategy
-- ❌ Currently CLI only — no GUI or web interface
+- ❌ no GUI or web interface
 - ✅ Future: Add logging, improve validation, retry logic, and a simple frontend

 ---